trufflesuite/trufflesuite.com/src/docs/teams/contracts/contract-monitoring.md

 ![Truffle Teams DATA view](/img/docs/teams/add-contract-04.png)

 Once the upload is successful and monitoring has begun, you'll be redirected to the `DATA` page.
-From there you can click and individual contract to see more details including successful transactions, failed transactions, and events live.
+From there you can click an individual contract to see more details including successful transactions, failed transactions, and events live.

 <p class="alert alert-info">
 <strong>Note</strong>: Monitoring begins once the contract is added to Truffle Teams and does not currently include historical data from before that point.